nchandan206/travel_tour/README.md

 # travel_tour
 <h1>project-title</h1><br>
 hello everyone,<br>
-I am Chandan Nakay the leader of our team "WANDERS HUB" with my teammates Subhashree Mohanty and Rakhi Priyadarshini.<br>
+I am Chandan Nayak the leader of our team "WANDERS HUB" with my teammates Subhashree Mohanty and Rakhi Priyadarshini.<br>
 Welcoming you all to the repository for our website!

 <h1>OUR ICON</h1>